Gavin867/Big_Kahuna_Burger/README.md

 ![Demo](https://github.com/Gavin867/Big_Kahuna_Burger_App/blob/main/public/assets/images/readme-images/bkb-demo.gif)

 ## Installation

+No installation is required for running the deployed version of the Big Kahuna Burger App.
+Simply click the '[Deployed Application Link]()' provided in the '[Location](#location)' section to get started.

+When downloading and running the application locally, use the following steps:

 1. Install mySQL and MySQL workbench using the directions outlined in the '[MySQL Installation Guide](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/)'.
 2. Clone the repository to your computer.